pkorivi/behavioral_cloning/writeup_report.md

 #**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+## Writeup

 ---

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The steps in developing this project are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

 [//]: # (Image References)